Mike014/Mike014/README.md

 Later, I returned to **Computer Science**, obtaining certifications through **[CodeAcademy](https://www.codecademy.com/profiles/Mike_014)**, reinforcing and expanding my expertise in **AI and machine learning**.

-However, my early studies in **archaeology and ancient cultures—Greek philosophy, Egyptian architecture—never really left me**.
-I’ve continued to weave them into my growing curiosity for **physics, philosophy, and the fundamental nature of reality**, which often drives me to **dig deeper into original sources—academic papers, written articles, primary research**—and to **connect ideas across different perspectives**.

-This **multidisciplinary lens** lets me approach **AI** **not** just as a **tool**, but as a **reflection of deeper human questions—merging cognition, history, and theoretical sciences** to explore what AI can truly become.

 ---

 ## **Work & Contributions**